Troubleshooting

 vibe notifications test <gatewayId>

-Fix: Hard-reload (Cmd-Shift-R / Ctrl-Shift-R).
-Confirm vibe ui is running from the project root you expect: the dashboard reads .vibestrate/runs/ from cwd.
+Hard-reload the page (Cmd-Shift-R / Ctrl-Shift-R).
+Then confirm vibe ui is running from the project root you expect, since the dashboard reads .vibestrate/runs/ from cwd.

 cd your-project